 Jay Kitterman, consultant, Culinary Institute, was interviewed by the State Journal-Register regarding the sale of Charlie Parker’s Diner.

 Nancy Sweet, director of culinary programs and operations, penned today’s SJ-R Epicuriosity 101 article, “Hot sauces are hot right now.”

-Marnie Record, workforce specialist, was the author of today’s Epicuriosity 101 column in the SJ-R with “Food waste is everyone’s problem.”
+Marnie Record, workforce specialist, was the author of this week’s Epicuriosity 101 column in the SJ-R with “A land owner and food grower.”